sxiii/bank-of-ideas/software/meta-password-control.md

 * AUTH robot: it allows you to press 1 button in the system, and it logs-in you automatically to your desired accounts.
 * PASSCHANGE robot: it allows you to automatically change you password in specified service without touching it at all.
 Developers should have API to write their own AUTH and PASSCHANGE robots.

+## Monetization
+* Factors, that are more expensive than others (example: robot calls) can be limited to paying subscribers
+* Free account might be limited with max number of allowed auth steps.
+For ex., each factor can be used only 1 time.
+* Automated password change might be limited for free users (e.g. 2 automated password change for every service for free per year)
+* Free users can have maximum number of external services connected (or automated), example: 100 services max.

 ## Additional docs & info on the project
 * Project was announced in 2015 as "MetaPass" in Russian Hackathon @ Rostov-on-Don, presentation from that hackathon: